 - Choose a company name

-- Decide how you want to split the share capital/ownership
+- Split the share capital/ownership

 If you need more specific advice on what taxes to register for, get in touch with our Client Services Team.